guyaldous1/guyaldous.com-repo/content/_index.md

 ---
 title: "Welcome To The Home Directory For Guy Aldous"
-desc: "Guy Aldous Is A Web Developer And Designer From Melbourne Australia Creating Fast, Engaging And Unique Websites Using Modern Development Tools"
+desc: "Guy Aldous is a web developer and designer from Melbourne, Australia creating fast, engaging and unique websites using modern development tools."
 ---